SEC seeks Big 4 audit papers from China -source

-The formal requests made by the U.S. Securities and Exchange Commission ratchet up the tension in a standoff between U.S. authorities, the companies and Chinese officials over access to the auditors' work papers.
-Concerns are now growing that if no diplomatic solution is found, Chinese companies could be forced to de-list from American stock exchanges.
+The formal requests made by the U.S. Securities and Exchange Commission raise the stakes in a standoff between U.S. authorities, the companies and Chinese officials over access to the auditors' work papers.

-The SEC has already filed an enforcement action against Deloitte's Shanghai arm seeking documents, but has not yet taken public enforcement action against the Chinese units of the other Big Four firms - Ernst & Young, PwC and KPMG - over Chinese audit papers.
+Last year the SEC filed an enforcement action against Deloitte's Shanghai arm seeking documents, but the agency has not yet taken public enforcement action against the Chinese units of the other Big Four firms - Ernst & Young, PwC and KPMG - over Chinese audit papers.

 Now that the other firms have received formal requests for documents, it could be a matter of time before they are in the same position as Deloitte, one legal expert said.